CMSgov/dpc-static-site/common/docsV2.md

 ## Step One: Find Organization ID

 You will need the Organization ID with every API request.
-The Organization endpoint supports a GET /Organization operation, which allows users to retrieve the Organization ID of the practitioner organization being managed.
-You can also find the Organization ID by signing-in to the DPC Portal and locating the “Org ID” listed under each organization name.
+You can find the Organization ID by signing-in to the DPC Portal and locating the “Org ID” listed under each organization name.

 ## Step Two: Create a Group